XiaoyuQian829/rbac-java/README.md

 # Java RBAC System

-A governance-focused **Role-Based Access Control (RBAC)** engine in Java — designed for clarity, traceability, and rule-based permission enforcement via YAML configs and CLI simulation.
+A governance-grade **Role-Based Access Control (RBAC)** engine in Java — built for systems where **separation of duties**, **explicit approval**, **live reconfiguration**, and **auditable enforcement** are non-negotiable.

-> Originally extracted from **XQRiskCore**, this module provides a standalone authorization layer — ideal for auditing, testing, and permission-controlled execution.
+> Extracted from **XQRiskCore**, this module serves as a standalone policy enforcement layer — ideal for testing, simulating, and governing permission-controlled execution environments.

 ---

-## 🧭 Governance-Oriented Authorization (Not Identity Management)
+## 🛡️ Designed for Governance, Not Login

-This system **does not handle login, JWT, or user authentication**.
+This system **does not handle authentication** (e.g., JWT, OAuth, login sessions).
-It assumes identity is already verified upstream (e.g., via OAuth, SSO) — and focuses entirely on **what users are allowed to do**, why they are allowed, and how that permission is enforced, simulated, and traced.
+It assumes identity is verified upstream — and focuses entirely on **what a user is allowed to do**, under what role, under what conditions, and whether that action can be simulated and explained.

 ---

-## 🔍 Why This Project Stands Out
+## 🔍 What Makes It Different

-Unlike typical RBAC demos that skip runtime enforcement or traceability, this project focuses on governance fidelity:
+While most RBAC examples focus on access toggles, this engine focuses on **governance clarity** — built around four operational pillars:

-- ✅ **Real-time permission checks** — no hardcoded shortcuts
+- ✅ **Isolation** — strict role boundaries, no hardcoded bypass
-- ✅ **Hot-reloadable YAML configs** — update roles/users without restarting
+- ✅ **Approval** — every action must be explicitly granted in config
-- ✅ **Scoped `UserContext` sessions** — strict role-permission mapping
+- ✅ **Hot Configuration** — roles and users updated via reloadable YAML
-- ✅ **CLI-based validation & simulation** — interactive tester + matrix dumper
+- ✅ **Auditability** — CLI-based simulation, matrix dumps, and future log hooks

-- ✅ **Minimal, framework-free design** — no Spring, no database
+> Simple to use.
+Hard to misuse.
+Built for systems where trust must be earned through structure.

 ---